Search

 • Multi-Layer Perceptrons (MLP) Layer: This layer contains a two-layer with Gaussian Error Linear Unit (GELU).

-• Layer Norm (LN): This is added prior to each block as it does not include any new dependencies between the training images.
+• Layer Norm (LN): This is added before each block as it does not include any new dependencies between the training images.
 This thereby helps improve the training time and overall performance.

 Moreover, residual connections are included after each block as they allow the components to flow through the network directly without passing through non-linear activations.